MTstateIntroStats/IntroStatActivitiesHybrid/_book/09-OCA08-inference-2cat_CI-theory.md

 \vspace{0.8in}

+3. Calculate the difference in sample proportion of skiers and snowboarders involved in accidents with a head injury for those who wear helmets and those who do not.
+Use appropriate notation with informative subscripts.

+\vspace{0.8in}

 To find a confidence interval for the difference in proportions we will add and subtract the margin of error from the point estimate to find the two endpoints.

  $$\hat{p}_1-\hat{p}_2\pm z^*\times SE(\hat{p}_1-\hat{p}_2), \hspace{.2cm} \text{where}$$
  $$SE(\hat{p}_1-\hat{p}_2) = \sqrt{\frac{\hat{p}_1 \times  (1-\hat{p}_1)}{n_1}+\frac{\hat{p}_2 \times  (1-\hat{p}_2)}{n_2}}$$

-Note that the formula changes when calculating the variability around the statistic in order to calculate a confidence interval from the formula used in Activity 9A!
-Here, we use the sample proportions for each group to calculate the standard error for the difference in proportions since we are not assuming that the true difference is zero.
+In this formula, we use the sample proportions for each group to calculate the standard error for the difference in proportions since we are not assuming that the true difference is zero.

 To calculate the standard error for a difference in proportions to create a 90\% confidence interval we substitute in the two sample proportions and the sample size for each group into the equation above.